-Please keep in mind traveling through Myanmar is incredible but slow.
-This Myanmar Travel Guide includes some extra time which is meant as travel days.
+Please keep in mind that traveling through Myanmar is incredible but slow.
+This Myanmar Travel Guide includes some extra time, which is meant for travel days.

 Day 1 – 2: Experience Yangon (Rangoon)

-Myanmar’s largest city, most developed and former capital Yangon is the perfect place to start your trip.
+Myanmar’s largest city, the most developed and former capital, Yangon, is the perfect place to start your trip.
 Flying here is the cheapest option.
-Visit one of the city’s highlights named Shwedagon Pagoda or have a great local food experience at one of the many great restaurants.
-Find a sightseeing tour in Yangon.
+Visit one of the city’s highlights named Shwedagon Pagoda, or have a great local food experience at one of the many great restaurants.

 Day 3 – 6: Limestone Mountains and Rice Fields in Hpa An

-Hpa An is off the usual Myanmar travel guide and sadly enough often skipped by travelers.
+Hpa An is off the usual Myanmar travel guide and, sadly, often skipped by travelers.
 Do a hike to the top of a limestone mountain, explore caves or the beautiful lush rice paddies.
-Getting from Yangon to Hpa An takes about 8-hours (with Mi Ba Gone Express) but it is a 100% worth the trip.
+Getting from Yangon to Hpa An takes about 8 hours (with Mi Ba Gone Express) but is 100% worth the trip.

 Day 7 – 10: Hot Air Balloons & Endless Pagodas in Bagan

-Getting from Hpa An to Bagan takes about 10 hours. (again, a 100% worth the ride) The roads are new and by using the JJ Express Bus from Yangon to Bagan it is as comfortable as it can be.
-Flying is also possible but will make a dent in your Myanmar budget as a 1-hour flight is about $100.
+Getting from Hpa An to Bagan takes about 10 hours (again, 100% worth the ride).
+The roads are new, and if you use the JJ Express Bus from Yangon to Bagan, it’s as comfortable as it can be.
+Flying is also possible but will take a big scoop out of your Myanmar budget as a 1-hour flight is about 100 USD.

 Day 11 – 12: Beautiful Temples in Mandalay

 From Bagan, move to Mandalay to visit the second largest city of Myanmar.
-This city is all about sightseeing, some beautiful temples are located around Mandalay!
+This city is all about sightseeing, with some of the most beautiful temples in the country!
 Bagan to Mandalay is a 4-hour drive.
-This is the city where there is a visible difference in wealth, just outside of Mandalay are villages of people living in their bamboo huts between the garbage.
+This is the city where there is a visible difference in wealth; you’ll quickly notice this when you pass the outskirts of Mandalay.

 Rubbish in Myanmar is a big problem.
-The majority of the people throws everything on the street simply because they don’t know better.
-Kids are getting educated about this problem but this is going to take a generation or two.
+The majority of people throw everything on the street simply because they don’t know better.
+Kids are getting educated about this problem, but this is going to take a generation or two.